Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers: Summary of conceptual contributions

 Having introduced the formal framework, we are in position to outline the four conceptual contributions of this paper.
 The first one is to represent any plaintext/ciphertext attack involving multiple readouts and/or flips of bits at both inputs and outputs in the form of an OTOC of Pauli string operators

 namely

 \end{widetext} A Pauli string is labeled by the set $\alpha=(\alpha^{\rm x},\alpha^{\rm z})$ of bit indices present in the string.
-(We choose to place all the $\sx$ operators to the left of the $\sz$'s~\footnote{By adding a phase $i^{\alpha^{\rm x}\cdot\alpha^{\rm z}}$ to $\S_\alpha$ -- picking up an $i$ each time both a $\sx_j$ and $\sz_j$ appear at the same $j$, or basically deploying the $\sy$'s as well -- would make the string operator Hermitian.
+(We choose to place all the $\sx$ operators to the left of the $\sz$s~\footnote{By adding a phase $i^{\alpha^{\rm x}\cdot\alpha^{\rm z}}$ to $\S_\alpha$ -- picking up an $i$ each time both a $\sx_j$ and $\sz_j$ appear at the same $j$, or basically deploying the $\sy$s as well -- would make the string operator Hermitian.
 Here we prefer the definition Eq.~(\ref{eq:string-alpha}) for the applications we consider, and work explicitly with both $\S^{\; }_\alpha$ and $\S^{\dagger}_\alpha$ when needed.}.)

 The second conceptual contribution is to tie the security of the cipher to the vanishing of OTOCs representing plaintext/ciphertext attacks.
-In the quantum case, for both Hamiltonian systems and evolution via random quantum circuits, the vanishing of OTOCs is associated with irreversibility and chaos~\cite{KitaevOTOC,Shenker2014,Shenker2014b,Maldacena2016,Aleiner2016,Stanford2016}.
+In the quantum case, for both Hamiltonian systems and evolution via random quantum circuits, the vanishing of OTOCs is associated with irreversibility and chaos~\cite{KitaevOTOC,Shenker2014,Shenker2014b,Maldacena2016, Aleiner2016,Stanford2016}.

 The third contribution is to connect the vanishing of OTOCs to the delocalization of the dual string-space wave function via the growth in size and exponential proliferation in number of Pauli strings in the course of the computation.
-We quantify this delocalization in terms of generalized inverse participation ratios~\cite{Wegner1980} and corresponding entropies, which saturate for a random string wave function, thus tying together the vanishing of the OTOCs and the vanishing of the residual entropies.
+We quantify this delocalization in terms of generalized inverse participation ratios~\cite{Wegner1980} and corresponding entropies, which saturate for a random string wave function, thus tying together the vanishing of the OTOCs and the vanishing of the residual entropies for random permutations.

-Finally, the fourth contribution is to realize that one must break the circuit into two stages in order to construct a cipher with as few as ${\cal O}(n\log n)$ gates for which the residual entropy and OTOCs vanish to super-polynomial precision.
+Finally, the fourth contribution is to realize that one must break the circuit into three stages, separating the string-space ``inflationary'' and ``proliferation'' action of special collections of gates in $S_8$.
+It is this three-stage structure that allows us to construct a cipher with as few as ${\cal O}(n\log n)$ gates for which OTOCs vanish to exponential precision, and the string entropies saturate.